cognitiva/mobiweaver/README.rst

 - patched jQueryMobile: jQM files with a patch needed to work with BSP urls
 - sample applications: several apps that can be used as examples for developing with jQM/BSP

-Installation details and usage informations in the docs folder.
+Installation details and usage information in the docs folder.

 To get help, discuss or contribute: